Four ways to get ahead of ear rots and mycotoxins

 Trichoderma ear rot (Fig. 3)— trichothecenes

 Scouting is the best practice to manage grain affected by ear rots and mycotoxins.
 Before harvest, scout several locations across the field and pull husks back completely to examine the entire ear.
-If greater than 10 percent of the corn samples are moldy, the field should be scheduled for an early harvest.
+If 10 percent or more of the corn samples are moldy, the field should be scheduled for an early harvest.
 In general, ear rot fungi will continue to grow and spread (and produce mycotoxins) until grain moisture is below 15 percent.

 Figure 1.
 Aspergillus ear rot is an olive-green, powdery mold frequently found at the tip of the ear.